StarLard/GitStrip/README.md

-# Stripper
+# Git Stripper
-A convenient CLI tool to format sentences into a git-branch name friendly format.
+A command line tool to format text into a git-friendly branch name.